Tr3yWay996/web/docs/pages/about/changelog/beta-A428.md

 - Extension admin page was supposed to show an error when the version variable of Blueprint was `::v`, but did not.
 - `-upgrade` did not half after encountering an error with fetching remote Blueprint releases.
 - Blueprint did not exit after updating it's Pterodactyl installation folder variable.
+- Some issues with running Blueprint on Docker have been resolved.
+While it's still not officially supported, we try to make it work as well as possible.
+- Identifiers were able to consist of hyphens (`-`), underscores (`_`), periods (`.`) and spaces.
+Extensions that did use these characters in their identifiers ended up breaking some parts of the Pterodactyl panel in some way, shape or form.

 <br/>